pszulczewski/netmiko_sandbox/README.md

 See `main.py` for some examples.
 Keep in mind that commands are limited to what's available in `ntc-templates` repository.

-## Using CLI tool to collect command outputs when writing network tests.
+## Using CLI tool to collect command outputs when mocking device responses.

 ```
 $ ./cli.py -h